mozilla-services/socorro/docs/databaseadminfunctions.rst

 Purpose: supports other admin functions by checking if reports_clean is complete
 	to the end of the day.

-Called By: other udpate functions
+Called By: other update functions

 ::